starkandwayne-attic/sawmill-deployment/README.md

 ======================================

-This repository acts as an upstream repository of YAML templates for use in deploying one or more Sawmill clusters, via the [Gensis][1] utility.
+This repository acts as an upstream repository of YAML templates for use in deploying one or more [Sawmill](https://github.com/cloudfoundry-community/sawmill-boshrelease) clusters, via the [Gensis][1] utility.

+Sawmill is a Syslog aggregator, designed to stream all of your BOSH job logs through it and out via an http/websocket stream.

 Creating a new Sawmill Deployment
 ======================================